wwwlicious/servicestack-introspec/readme.md

     defaultStatusCodes: new List<StatusCode>{
         ((StatusCode) 429).WithDescription("This is rate limited")
     });
-Plugins.Add(new ApiSpecFeature(apiSpecConfig));
+Plugins.Add(new IntroSpecFeature());
 ```

 ## Customising
 The plugin filters the `Metadata.OperationsMap` to get a list of `Operation` objects that contain the requests to be documented.
-This filter can be customised by providing a predicate to the plugin using the `ApiSpecFeature.WithOperationsFilter()` method.
+This filter can be customised by providing a predicate to the plugin using the `IntroSpecFeature.WithOperationsFilter()` method.
 The default filter excludes any types that have `[Exclude(Feature.Metadata]` or `[Exclude(Feature.ServiceDiscovery]` or any restrictions.

 ## Output